 Mr. Giampapa is the ARM Institute’s Principal Robotics Scientist.
 In this role, he leads large-scale robotics and AI initiatives and participates in technical project reviews.

-Mr. Giampapa joined the ARM Institute in 2022 from Carnegie Mellon University, where he worked for 27+ years and was responsible for leading industrial and government-sponsored R&D projects in autonomous ground vehicles, the rapid re-adaptation of robots used in manufacturing, cybersecurity for the power transmission grid, advanced system of systems engineering, and autonomous agents and multi-agent systems.
+Mr. Giampapa joined the ARM Institute in 2022 from Carnegie Mellon University, where he worked for 27+ years and was responsible for leading industrial and government-sponsored R&D projects in autonomous ground vehicles, the rapid re-adaptation of manufacturing robots, cybersecurity for the power transmission grid, advanced system of systems engineering, and autonomous agents and multi-agent systems.
 He was also responsible for developing and maintaining the English-language analysis components of an industrial technical document automatic machine translation system.
 Prior to joining CMU, Mr. Giampapa was product manager for Olivetti’s artificial intelligence product lines, providing direction to both European Community AI projects as well as developing industrial solutions.

 Mr. Giampapa holds a Master of Science in Language Technologies from Carnegie Mellon University School of Computer Science.
 He has held a senior research position at the Software Engineering Institute, taught graduate seminars, and mentored M.S. and Ph.D. students in Carnegie Mellon University’s School of Computer Science, College of Engineering, and Tepper School of Business.
 He has published more than 60 publications in international peer-reviewed venues.